French ship Suffren (1803): Construction and career

 Missiessy's squadron was able to leave their anchorage on 11 January 1805, but was not able to proceed into the Atlantic until 25 January because of unfavorable winds and storms.
 They chased a British convoy in the Saint Lucia Channel on 20 February, but only captured a single ship.
 The squadron arrived in Fort-de-France, Martinique, that afternoon.
 After conferring with Vice Admiral Louis Villaret de Joyeuse, governor-general of the colony and Général de division Joseph Lagrange, commander of the 3,500 troops aboard his ship, Missiessy decided to attack Dominica as soon as possible.
 The plan was to land troops in three places, one on each side of the colony's capital, Roseau, and another near a mountain on the northwestern coast of the island.

-Mississy's main force appeared off Roseau at dawn on 22 February showing British colors which deceived Major-General George Prevost, the colony's governor, who sent a representative to show the ships where to anchor.
+Missiessy's main force appeared off Roseau at dawn on 22 February showing British colors which deceived Major-General George Prevost, the colony's governor, who sent a representative to show the ships where to anchor.
 The French ships were able to begin disembarking their troops before they changed to their true colors and easily reached the shore before the British garrison could respond.
 Suffren, her half-sister and three frigates initially duelled with Forts Young and Melville that defended Roseau, but were soon joined by the rest of the squadron.
 Lagrange's troops soon forced Prevost and the mobile elements of his garrison to withdraw into the island's interior, but Fort Young was not taken until 4 PM.
 Prevost rejected Lagrange's demand for his surrender on 25 February and the latter decided to withdraw, against his orders and despite the availability of reinforcements from Guadeloupe.
 The French had captured 22 merchantmen in the harbor and they forced the inhabitants to pay a ransom of £5,500.
 After selling his prizes and unloading supplies at Guadalupe, Missiessy departed on 2 March to begin the raids dictated by his orders; he was able to extort £18,000 from Saint Kitts and £4000 from Nevis.
 He arrived back at Fort-de-France where he found dispatches ordering him to return home forthwith.
 Missiessy stopped enroute at besieged Santo Domingo where he unloaded his remaining troops and supplies.
 The squadron arrived back at Rochefort on 20 May.

 Suffren participated in Allemand's expedition in July–December 1805 under Captain Amable Troude.
 She was refitted in 1806 at the Arsenal de Rochefort and recommissioned the following year.
 The ship was badly damaged in a collision with her half-sister in 1813 and was decommissioned on 22 February 1814.
 Suffren became a careening ship (vaisseau fosse) later that year.
 She was condemned on 19 December 1815 and ordered to be hulked as a prison ship in Toulon harbour in mid-1816.
 The ship was broken up in 1823.